japila-books/spark-sql-internals/docs/physical-operators/SQLMetric.md

-title: SQLMetric

-# SQLMetric -- SQL Execution Metric of Physical Operator
+# SQLMetric &mdash; SQL Execution Metric of Physical Operator

 `SQLMetric` is a SQL metric for monitoring execution of a SparkPlan.md[physical operator].